 - The researcher/research staff were unable to visit the site on at least a weekly basis.
 SDI-12 systems demand constant attention.
 If there’s no time to check a system frequently, do not use SDI-12.

 - The study could not tolerate a gap in data transmission.
 The nature of SDI-12 makes data outages inevitable.
 If a study can’t tolerate occasional loss of data, use a different system setup.

 - The research team did not include skilled technical personnel.
 SDI-12 systems will experience failures.
 If there’s no available expertise to solve these issues in-house, SDI-12 will be frustrating.

 Traditional sensor-to-logger communication is based on one-way communication with data flowing from the sensor to the logger.
 In SDI-12, however, the logger queries a particular sensor address, much like calling someone by name before directing a question at them, and the correct sensor responds with data.
 METER and many other manufacturers have SDI-12-compatible sensors.
-At METER, each of our digital sensors, including the 5TM, 5TE, and TEROS 21 are SDI-12 compatible.
+At METER, each of our digital sensors, including the TEROS soil moisture sensors, the 5TM, 5TE, and TEROS 21 are all SDI-12 compatible.
 For more information on our SDI-12 compatible sensors and their capabilities, visit the sensors page.